If the video you're watching includes captions and subtitles, you can find them in the Audio & Subtitles menu:

 Set caption and subtitle preferences

-If you prefer to use captions or subtitles for the deaf and hard of hearing, open System Preferences > Accessibility > Captions and select the option for Prefer Closed Captions and SDH.
+If you want videos to use captions or subtitles for the deaf and hard of hearing by default:

 To create your own style, click the Add (+) button.
 You can change the font, size, and color of the text, along with the color and opacity of the background.
-A preview of your new style is shown at the top of the window.
+A preview of your new style appears at the top of the window.

 After you make your selections, click OK to save them.
 This style is then used as the default style for captions and subtitles in each app.

 Not all videos include caption or subtitle tracks.
 Check the documentation for the video you're using to see if it includes these features.

 Some third party websites and apps provide custom caption controls for videos.
 If you don't see caption controls when viewing video from a website, check the documentation, or contact the website owner or app developer for more information.